notnullgames/pntr-font/README.md

 ## ttyfont

-These are fixed-width imaages, in a grid, from an image.
+These are fixed-width images, in a grid, from an image.

 ```c
 // load a ttyfont from a file